 Use our Spain salary calculator to see your exact take-home pay and affordable neighborhoods.

-Barcelona is Spain's most popular destination for expats, but it's also the most expensive.
+Barcelona is the most popular Spanish city with expats and also the most expensive.
 Here's what you need:[?]

 - Comfortable single living: €2,500 - €3,000 net/month